Skip to main content

 4. Configure the relevant S3 interface settings when you create a FHIR Transformation Services deployment or from the Configurations page of the deployment.

-5. Using information on the Configurations page, apply a bucket policy to the input S3 bucket.
+5. On the Amazon S3 page of the AWS Console, apply a bucket policy to the input S3 bucket using information on the Configurations page.
 (If you are sending FHIR output to an S3 bucket different from the input bucket, apply a policy to the output S3 bucket, as well)

 6. On the Configurations page, activate a trigger on the input S3 bucket to notify FHIR Transformation Services when data is placed into the bucket.

-Once this configuration is complete, FHIR Transformation Services will automatically pick up healthcare messages from the input S3 bucket, transform them, and place the FHIR bundles in the output S3 bucket or send the FHIR output to the FHIR Server.
+Once you have configured Amazon S3, FHIR Transformation Services will automatically pick up healthcare messages from the input S3 bucket, transform them, and place the FHIR bundles in the output S3 bucket or send the FHIR output to the FHIR Server.
+The FHIR resources created for one incoming message are packaged into a single FHIR bundle, in JSON format.

 After a source message is successfully processed, it is handled according the Archive Strategy setting specified on the Configurations page: